DecisionsDev/odm-docker-kubernetes/azure/README.md

     docker push $DOCKER_REGISTRY/dbserver:$IMAGE_TAG_NAME
     ```

-6. Create a registry key to access the ACR registry
+6. Create a registry key to access the ACR registry.
+Refer to the [documentation](https://docs.microsoft.com/en-US/azure/container-registry/container-registry-tutorial-prepare-registry#enable-admin-account) to enable the registry's admin account and get the credentials in the Container registry portal, then:

     ```console
     kubectl create secret docker-registry registry-secret --docker-server="$DOCKER_REGISTRY" \
             --docker-username="<adminUsername>" --docker-password="<adminPassword>" \
             --docker-email="mycompany@email.com"
     ```

-    Refer to the [documentation](https://docs.microsoft.com/en-US/azure/container-registry/container-registry-tutorial-prepare-registry#enable-admin-account) to enable the registry's admin account and get the credentials in the Container registry portal.

   Make a note of the secret name so that you can set it for the image.pullSecrets parameter when you run a helm install of your containers.
 The image.repository parameter must be set to \<loginServer\> (ie $DOCKER_REGISTRY).